 Imagen centrada

-He holds a degree in Communications and Electronics Engineering from the Escuela Superior de Ingeniería Mecánica y Eléctrica at the Instituto Politécnico Nacional (IPN) and a specialization in Architectural Lighting Design from the Universidad Nacional Autónoma de México (UNAM).
-In 2020, he completed the Ibero‑American Diploma in Lighting Design (IBEROILUM).
-His technical expertise is deepened by a philosophical inquiry into the unknowable, the retinal, and the poetic nature of luminous experience.
+He holds a degree in Communications and Electronics Engineering from the Instituto Politécnico Nacional (IPN), a specialization in Architectural Lighting from the Universidad Nacional Autónoma de México (UNAM), and the Iberoamerican Diploma in Lighting Design (IBEROILUM).
+His technical training is complemented by philosophical research into the sensorial and poetic dimensions of luminous experience, shaping an artistic sensibility that values both darkness and light for their impact on perception and consciousness.

 I am interested in researching light as an artistic medium, specifically in its potential for social transformation and human consciousness.
 I believe that the use of light guides perception through visual and sensory phenomena in borderline areas, where ambiguous experiences are created and ordinary perception of time and space is suppressed.